minhnhat0610/LaveeNailsAppointmentApp/README.md

-# Lavee Nails Appointment Booking App
+# Lavee Nails Appointment Booking App (Personal Project)
 This is an appointment booking app for nails saloon named Lavee.
 I wirte this one using C# and Visual Studio as tool.
 Expected features:
 - Allow owner to input client's information to book an appointment